codydunne/south_end_altair/README.md

 # South End Jupyter Lab Activity - DS 4200 F19

 # Setup instructions
+0. Ensure python 3 or greater is installed.
 1. Clone the repo
 2. CD to the repo directory.
 Create and activate a virtual environment for this project
   * On macOS or Linux: